top of page

 Yes, you read that right, no pain, including muscle soreness right from the start.
 But how will I make progress?
 We have been so conditioned to believe that soreness means progress that we have been blinded to the fact this has no scientific basis.
 When you progress gradually, with movements based on the way you are designed to move with strength without strain, you are never sore and you make faster progress.
 This science based truth takes the worry about injury and motivation out of strength training and leads to the final point...

-5. Consistent twice a week with two challenging sets.
+6. Consistent twice a week with two challenging sets.

 As you have followed the last four points, you have prepared your body for accessing the muscle fibers lost or at risk of being lost AND set yourself up to be self-motivated in a sustainable way.
 That takes doing two sets a week at least that are challenging, not painful, but are done at a level of muscle fatigue without soreness or strain.
+Consistency is key for sustainable exercise habits.
+This routine supports age-related muscle loss prevention and strengthens your body in a way that promotes bone mass, improves energy, and relieves stress, without pushing your limits dangerously.

 High Quality Strength Training is enjoyable, because you feel strong and confident without worry, overwhelm, costly programs or expensive gym memberships.
 When you follow these five principles of quality strength training, it will take 10-30 minutes 1-3 days a week to increase and maintain your muscle mass, metabolism, strength, bone mass and confidence you are doing what you can to slow aging and sustain a healthy weight.